AcousticOdometry/python-recorder/README.md

 Test that the chosen audio devices are working
 ```
-python vao-recorder.py test-microphones
+python vao-recorder.py test microphone
 ```

-Record an experiment with the chosen devices
+Record an experiment with the configured devices
 ```
 python vao-recorder.py record
 ```